 Prices?
-Of course it’s costlier compared to those storage bins who oversell themselves as cloud computing service providers, but if you are a huge organization who cares about security and networking, Blueworks Live is worth giving a try.
+Of course, it’s costlier compared to those storage bins that oversell themselves as cloud computing service providers, but if you are a huge organization that cares about security and networking, Blueworks Live is worth giving a try.

 Image Source: Irish Typepad